-Siva is a relatively small asteroid with an orbit that crosses the orbit of Mars.
+Siva is a large asteroid with an orbit that crosses the orbit of Mars.
 NASA JPL has not classified Siva as potentially hazardous because its orbit does not bring it close to Earth.

-Siva orbits the sun every 1,295 days (3.55 years), coming as close as 1.62 AU and reaching as far as 3.03 AU from the sun.
-Siva is about 10.4 kilometers in diameter, making it larger than most asteroids, comparable in size to the city of Boston.
+Siva orbits the sun every 1,290 days (3.53 years), coming as close as 1.62 AU and reaching as far as 3.03 AU from the sun.
+Siva is about 10.4 kilometers in diameter, making it larger than 99% of asteroids, comparable in size to the city of Boston.

 Siva's orbit is 0.72 AU from Earth's orbit at its closest point.
-This means that there is an very wide berth between this asteroid and Earth at all times.
+This means that there is a very wide berth between this asteroid and Earth at all times.

 Orbital simulations conducted by NASA JPL's CNEOS do not show any close approaches to Earth.